gbv/gndaccess/README.md

 different formats.
 The format must be provided with URL query parameter `format`.

-The current draft only supports aREF format (RDF in JSON for easy access, similar to JSON-LD) with `format=aref`.

 All JSON-based formats can also be returned in JSONP with the `callback`
 parameter: